 What impact could you make?

-I want to look back and know that I’ve made a difference – to myself and my skill set but also the patients that I see.RachaelTrainee Clinical Scientist, Queen Elizabath University Hospital
+I want to look back and know that I’ve made a difference – to myself and my skill set but also the patients that I see.RachaelTrainee Clinical Scientist, Queen Elizabeth University Hospital

 Life sciences at a glance

-Life sciences is central to Scotland's fight against the climate emergency.
-Plus, the industry is using precision medicine and medical technology like artificial intelligence to improve our health service.
+Life sciences are central to Scotland's fight against the climate emergency.
+The industry is also using precision medicine and technology, such as artificial intelligence, to improve our health service.

 Employment

-In 2023, there were 27,400 people working in the life and chemical sciences industry in Scotland.
+In 2024, there were 21,400 people working in the life sciences industry in Scotland.

 Job diversity